Translation between English and German

 Australian English is spoken in Australia and also has its own peculiarities.
 It has some similarities with British English, but there are also differences in vocabulary and pronunciation.

-Peculiarities of the English language
+Special features of the English language

 Back to the table of contents